 So, let’s get down to it.

-What is G-Code in 3D Printing (Do 3D Printers Use G-Code)?
+What is G-Code in 3D Printing?

 G-Code is a programming language containing a set of commands for controlling virtually all of the printer’s print functions.
 It controls the extrusion speed, fan speed, heated bed temperature, print head movement, etc.